• Skip to primary navigation

 TCV and the Paddock

-TCV have been tasked by LBH with writing a comprehensive management plan for the site for the next twenty-one years.
-This plan will identify key habitats and how to protect and enhance them, to benefit both people and wildlife in the future.
+The Conservation Volunteers (TCV) have been tasked by Haringey Council to write a long term, 21 year management plan for the site.
+This plan has identified key habitats and how to protect and enhance them.
+The team are also working to secure Local Nature Reserve status for the site, to benefit both people and wildlife long into the future.

-In addition to this plan, TCV are looking to involve the local community and schools in developing the Paddock.
+In addition to this plan, TCV are involving the local community including the Friends of the Paddock, residents, community groups and schools in developing the site.

 How can you get involved?